ukicomputers/wantto/README.md

 Link to redirect: (your link)
 Shortly link: (some numbers and letters)

 This is a demo of the program.
 You can see at [here](https://ukicomputers.github.io/wantto).
-And just it is redirects to thi respostiory.
+And just it is redirects to this respostiory.
 It's a free.
 And you can set how is shorted link!